setmy-info/setmy-info.github.io/src/site/markdown/it/process/testing.md

 * (Recursive) Dimension documentation (dimensions list) have to be created for tests.
 Dimensions multiplication and exclusion matrix have to be created.
 * Smoke, Sanity test dimension multiplication matrix (plan) should be created.
+* Prepare also constant/stable environment for testing (hardware setup, physical field for device testing, UI test farm (e.g. selenium nodes), ...) and prepare/plan initialization, preparations and routine tasks and procedures documentation.
+To collect test data and tests result data.

 ### Dimensions examples